 Buying new acoustic guitars has always been one of my favorite aspects about playing guitar.
-I enjoy everything about the process, from the internal argument about whether or not I need another one, all the way to opening the case in my house for the first time and welcoming another member to the family.
+I enjoy everything about the process, from the checking out the local guitar stores all the way to opening the case in my house for the first time and welcoming another member to the family.

 Still, the time between the decision to buy and actually making a purchase can be wrought with tough choices, and for people who are buying their first instruments in anticipation of taking guitar lessons or even those who have played a while and are wondering what the difference is between certain brands, it's always helpful to get plenty of different perspectives when considering all your choices.